By Kimberly Weaver, MD, as told to Stephanie Watson

 The goal in treating Crohn's is to improve symptoms and quality of life while preventing complications.
 We usually use a "treat to target" strategy.
 That means we try to clear up both symptoms and inflammation to put the disease into remission.

-Biologics are treatments we prescribe for moderate to severe Crohn's disease.
+Biologics are medications we prescribe for moderate to severe Crohn's disease.
 These are large proteins that are made from living organisms.
 They target the specific processes in the body that trigger inflammation.

 Several classes of biologics are approved to treat Crohn’s disease.
 Each works against a different protein that causes inflammation.